 For more clarity on what is a crop, it should be apparent also that any crop, although already established as an economically important plant, may not always remain a crop.
 Any crop can become a weed.
 Corn is one of the major crops in the world, but when it grows unintentionally in a plot which is intended solely for a certain vegetable then it (the corn) becomes a weed.
 Trees provide shade and other benefits, but when they cause inhibitory effects on fruit crops in the orchard or on forage crops in the pasture then they become weeds.

 Some plants or trees can even become weeds within the same species.
 When plants are closely spaced, thinning or the removal of excess plants is usually the final resort.

 Conversely, a weed may become a crop.
-Some examples: In some localities, the cogon grass (Imperata cylindrica) has been managed and harvested for roofing; grass weeds have been utilized as source of forage for grazing animals and an ingredient in vermicomposting; and some weeds have been retained intentionally and used as herbal medicine (e.g. ringworm bush, sunting or Cassia alata) or as source of vegetable (e.g. jute, saluyot or Corchorus olitorius and amaranth, kulitis or Amaranthus spinosus).
+Some examples: In some localities, the cogon grass (Imperata cylindrica) has been managed and harvested for roofing; grass weeds have been utilized as a source of forage for grazing animals and an ingredient in vermicomposting, and some weeds have been retained intentionally and used as herbal medicine (e.g. ringworm bush, sunting or Cassia alata) or as a source of vegetable (e.g. jute, saluyot or Corchorus olitorius and amaranth, kulitis or Amaranthus spinosus).

 Disclaimer: This elaboration on what is a crop should not be interpreted as promoting the indescriminate cutting of trees.
 The author himself has actively participated in the production of planting materials and in the growing of fruit trees and bamboo.
 Rather, exacting decisions are anchored upon correct information.